boku-ilen/geodot-plugin/README.md

 2. Initialize all git submodules: `git submodule update --init --recursive`
 3. Generate the GDNative C++ bindings: `scons platform=<platform> generate_bindings=yes` (in `godot-cpp`)

-#### RasterTileExtractor

-The RasterTileExtractor is a separate C++ project.
-It is a library which is used by Geodot, so it must be built before compiling the plugin iteself.
-It is built using CMake with the provided `CMakeLists.txt`.

-#### VectorExtractor

-Same as RasterTileExtractor.

 ### Geodot-Plugin

-Run `scons platform=<platform>` in the root directory.
-The compiled plugin and the dependencies which were compiled beforehand will be placed in the demo project. (`<platform>` must be replaced with your platform, e.g. `linux`.)
+Everything is built via SConstruct.
+Running `scons platform=<platform>` in the root directory will compile everything: First the processing libraries, then the finished GDNative plugin. (`<platform>` must be replaced with your platform, e.g. `linux`.)

+When only compiling a single processing library, the same `scons platform=<platform>` command can be run in that library's directory (e.g. in `src/raster-tile-extractor`).

 ### Packaging